-For all townhouse units and other high-rise buildings, standard window, exterior door and exterior wall construction is acoustically satisfactory.
+For all townhouse units and mid-rise buildings, standard window, exterior door and exterior wall construction is acoustically satisfactory.

 In general, where the sound level is greater than 60 dBA (night-time) or greater than 65 dBA (daytime) on the outside face of a window/exterior door, the indoor sound level criteria would not be met with open windows and provisions must be met to permit the windows to remain closed.
 The MOE noise guidelines require central air conditioning.
 In addition, a warning clause is needed.
-Due to the calculated sound levels, central air conditioning is required for all high-rise buildings located within the TUC residential blocks, Block 78 to Block 82, inclusive.
+Due to the calculated sound levels, central air conditioning is required for the TUC Block 77 mid-rise building and all high-rise buildings located within the TUC residential blocks, Blocks 78 to 81, inclusive.
 See Table 3 and Figure 2 for details.
 The TUC high-rise buildings are shown on Figure 3.